Jason Johnson (professor): Career

 Al Jazeera English and has appeared on Fox News Channel's The O'Reilly Factor.
-In Ohio, Johnson is a regular political commentator on WKYC and WOIO in Cleveland, WKBN-TV, and WYTV in Youngstown.
+While teaching at Hiram College, Johnson was a regular political commentator on WKYC and WOIO in Cleveland, WKBN-TV, and WYTV in Youngstown.

-Johnson makes regular radio appearances on WHYY-FM in Philadelphia, WCPN in Cleveland, The Basheer Jones Show on WERE, and CKNW in Vancouver, British Columbia.
-He has appeared on NPR's Morning Edition and All Things Considered.
+Johnson has been interviewed for NPR's Morning Edition and All Things Considered.

+From February 2021 to December 2024, Johnson was host of the Slate (magazine) podcast "A Word ... with Jason Johnson," which was described as "tough, smart, and surprising conversations about race in American politics and society," and featuring interviews with newsmakers such as Yvette Nicole Brown, Ta-Nehisi Coates, and Doug Emhoff.

 Johnson is a paid contributor on MSNBC.
-He was temporarily "benched" in February 2020 after referring to female African American supporters of 2020 Democratic presidential candidate Bernie Sanders as being from “the Island of Misfit Black Girls”.
-He was also fired from his position at The Root because of the comment.
-Johnson has made several other noteworthy statements regarding the 2020 United States presidential election during his time on MSNBC.
-In January 2019, Johnson stated that Sanders's presidential campaign was done and that he would drop out by August.
-Additionally, in February 2020, Johnson asserted that billionaire presidential candidate Michael Bloomberg is not an oligarch, prompting Saagar Enjeti of The Hill to characterize Johnson as a "professional wrong person".
+He was temporarily "benched" in February 2020 after referring to female African American supporters of 2020 Democratic presidential candidate Bernie Sanders as being from "the Island of Misfit Black Girls".
 Johnson returned to MSNBC in July 2020 and remains a regular political panelist.